uliwitness/eleven/Readme.md

 While messages sent from server to client can really have any format you wish (they can even consist of binary data), the defaults have a strict format that will make it easier to parse for clients and display them in a graphical fashion or localize them.
-All replies from the server start with a four-character code.
-If this code starts with an exclamation mark, it indicates an error occurred (e.g. a message may start with "!AUT:" for "you are not logged in").
+All replies from the server start with a reply code prefixed with a slash, which is the first word of the first line.
+If this code starts with an exclamation mark right after the slash, it indicates an error occurred (e.g. a message may start with "/!not_logged_in" for "you are not logged in").

 Then, messages usually contain one or more words (separated by spaces) indicating additional